MicrosoftDocs/minecraft-creator/creator/Reference/Content/RecipeReference/Examples/TagsRecipeInput.md

 ms.service: minecraft-bedrock-edition
 ---

-# Tags as Recipe Input
+# Use Tags as Recipe Input

 Imagine you are a creator, and you want to create a desk that can be crafted from any type of plank.
 Sounds pretty straightforward, right?